BCDevOps/platform-services/security/aporeto/docs/QuickStart.md

 * Allow all Pods to talk to one another within a namespace;
 * Allow your namespace to talk to the OpenShift Container Platform (OCP) API.

-These 3 base policies combined allow application deployed to Openshift 3.11 Platform to keep the same communication open as it was prior to the enablement of the Zero-Trust Security Model on the Platform.
+These 3 base policies combined allow applications deployed to Openshift 3.11 Platform to keep the same communication open as it was prior to activation of the Zero-Trust Security Model on the Platform.

 Sample configuration to enable the 3 above mentioned policies can be found in the [quickstart-nsp.yaml](./sample/quickstart-nsp.yaml) file in [samples](./sample) directory accompanying this document.
 Samples of other network security policies can be found [here](./CustomPolicy.md).